Hatt3n/deep-rl-test-suite/README.md

 - ipm-python https://github.com/br4sco/ipm-python
 - pyglet version 1.5.11 or 1.5.14
 - cpprb
+- To save videos of the Furuta Pendulum environment, ffmpeg is required
+- To use some of the environments, such as Walker 2D, MuJoCo is required
 - All software listed in [src/deps/SLM_Lab/environment.yml](src/deps/SLM_Lab/environment.yml) except Roboschool
 - Windows 11 or macOS 12 (might work on other OS:es)
 - **NOTE:** This list is not complete.
 Also, some of the modules specified above may not necessarily be used in the current implementation.